ashcza/Vici-Team/README.md

 ### Texting

 #### Heroku Jobs - Automatic Texting by Date
-The app is setup with a Heroku Job that runs daily to check to see if there is an event two days from the current day.
+Vici Team is setup with a Heroku Job that runs daily to check to see if there is an event two days from the current day.
 If there is, the app sends out a text message to all group members reminding them of the event and asking for RSVPs.

 #### Twilio API - Intelligent Responses
-The Vici Team number that is connected with the Twilio API intelligently responds to user requests based on some of the following factors: the date of the event, the max number of participants allowed to join and whether the user is a member of the group.
+The Vici Team number that is connected with the Twilio API intelligently responds to user requests based on some of the following factors: the date of the event, the max number of participants allowed to join, and whether the user is a member of the group.

 #### Toggle Texting